AMES Type 7: Interim measures

 As Tizard had predicted, when the Battle of Britain failed to achieve victory over the RAF, the Luftwaffe turned their efforts to the night bombing effort that became The Blitz.
 The RAF found that the problems predicted in Brown's paper were proving true.
 In early night operations, most of the night fighters ended up flying around searching for targets they never found.
 The PPI would solve this problem, but it was clear it would not be ready for some time.
 The TRE began a rushed effort to develop some sort of stop-gap solution.

 One solution was experimented with at RAF Foreness Point.
-Foreness was in the right position to see German bombers on their way to dropping mines in the Thames River, and was one of the first stations to receive a CHL in 1939.
+Foreness was in the right position to see German bombers on their way to dropping mines in the Thames River.
+On these missions, the bombers would fly as low as possible to avoid detection, knowing there were no large objects in their way.
+Foreness was one of the first stations to receive a CHL in 1939, to detect these low-flying aircraft.

 In early 1940, they began testing a solution to directly guide fighters.
 The interception started with the CHL station detecting a target and beginning to track it.
-Once its rough location was determined, an air traffic controller would direct an already airborne night fighter along a line that would intersect the CHL beam at a shallow angle.
+Once its rough location was determined, an air traffic controller would direct an already airborne night fighter to fly along a line that would intersect the CHL beam at a shallow angle.
 When the fighter moved into the beam it would appear on the CHL display along with the bomber.
 The CHL operator would then take over guidance, giving the pilot instructions to turn left or right to stay centred in the beam as they tracked the target.
 As the fighter approached the target, it would eventually pick it up on its own radar and complete the interception.
 While this system worked, it proved extremely time consuming to use, and required careful planning to ensure the fighter arrived in the beam even as the radar operators were moving it to track the target.